 Student Immigration Status and NCLEX-RN®

 Students in the United States who are undocumented immigrants, qualified alien status, or are out of status with Department of Homeland Security/U.S. Immigration Department and who are accepted to the Georgia Baptist College of Nursing of Mercer University must comply with requirements of the Georgia Board of Nursing to become eligible for the NCLEX-RN®.
-The Board of Nursing makes the decision that the student is eligible for licensure, not the College of Nursing.
+The Board of Nursing makes the decision whether a nursing graduate is eligible for licensure, not the College of Nursing.

 Students who are in undocumented status, qualified alien status, or are out of status with immigration should be advised that although a degree can be achieved at Georgia Baptist College of Nursing of Mercer University, there is no guarantee that the Board of Nursing will approve the student for testing for licensure or that they will be hired by any healthcare institution.
 Any student who has concerns with this should contact the Georgia Board of Nursing for more information regarding the requirements necessary to obtain licensure.